 All instruction and assignments will be in English.
 Applicants must have a valid and unexpired passport if they are traveling from outside the EU.

-Please email email@example.com if you would like to be notified when the application opens and more details are available.
+Please email firstname.lastname@example.org if you would like to be notified when the application deadline is set and more details are available.
+Please apply early to increase the likelihood of securing a seat as space is limited.

 As Washington Bureau Chief for WORLD magazine for more than five years, Lee's assignments sent him from Capitol Hill to the White House to the Supreme Court.
 But his reporting also has taken him beyond the Capital Beltway.
 Leading up to the 2010 elections, Lee embarked on a 10-day, 4,225 mile cross-country trip through competitive congressional districts in 16 states.
 In 2004-2005, as a reporter for the Chattanooga Times Free Press, Lee embedded with a National Guard Regimental Combat unit in Iraq for nearly 7 months, going on humanitarian and combat missions.
 Before joining WORLD, Lee served as press secretary for U.S. Sen. Lamar Alexander.
 Now in his fifteenth year in the media world, Lee earned a master’s degree in journalism from Northwestern University and currently leads the journalism program at Dordt University.